armijnhemel/binaryanalysis-ng/doc/labels.md

 * dockerfile :: file is a Dockerfile
 * drpm :: file is a delta RPM file
-* elf :: file is an ELF file
 * java class :: file is a Java class file
 * python pkg-info :: file is a Python PKG-INFO file
 * rpm :: file is a RPM file